 In summary, we have argued for a more nuanced account of belief and belief revision motivated in part by the demands of our social environment.
-To this end, we have shown that impression management is an indispensable tool for navigating the social world.
-However, that capacity comes with the burden of having to reason explicitly about inconsistencies both in our own set of beliefs and in the set of beliefs we deem our interaction partners to have.
-Along the way, we discussed examples that suggest a list of desiderata that a cognitive system must satisfy to behave reasonably in complex social situations.

-Although not exhaustive in scope, the following list comes from our analysis of Juliet's conundrum and the Bob-Jane interactions presented throughout the paper:
+We have shown that impression management is an indispensable tool for navigating the social world, but one that comes with the burden of having to reason explicitly about inconsistencies in both our own set of beliefs, and those in the set of beliefs we deem our interaction partners to have.
+Along the way, we have encountered examples that suggest a list of desiderata that a cognitive system must satisfy in order to behave reasonably in complex social situations.
+While likely not exhaustive in scope, the following list can be generated by way of our analysis of Juliet's conundrum and the Bob-Jane interactions presented throughout the paper:

-- 1. a framework for mindreading that supports the representation of nested mental structures; - a practical reasoning capability that operates over both object- and meta-level representations of strategies; - 3. methods of reasoning directly about inconsistency without terminating processing; - 4. a sophisticated representation of belief as a mental state; - 5. an abductive reasoning capability that makes plausible default assumptions; - 6. a representation of standing norms as constraints on action; - 7. an associated defeasible reasoning capability that enables the re-ordering and violation of standing norms; and - 8. a representation of belief revision strategies as elements in both an object language and a meta-language.
+- 1. a framework for mindreading that supports the representation of nested mental structures; - 2. methods of reasoning directly about inconsistency without terminating processing; - 3. a sophisticated representation of belief as a mental state; - 4. an abductive reasoning capability; - 5. a representation of standing norms as constraints on action; - 6. an associated defeasible reasoning capability that enables the re-ordering and violation of standing norms; - 7. a representation of belief-revision strategies as elements in both an object language and a meta-language; and - 8. a practical reasoning capability that operates over both object- and meta-level representations of strategies.

 Requirement 1 follows directly from the nature of socially aware inference.
-When reasoning about the belief revision processes of others, a cognitive system must, at a minimum, be able to entertain beliefs about their beliefs.
+When reasoning about the belief-revision processes of others, a cognitive system must, at a minimum, be able to entertain beliefs about their beliefs.
 Any movement at all toward more sophisticated scenarios involving interlocutors that have beliefs and goals for the system's beliefs and goals clearly requires a non-trivial degree of nesting.
 Committing to nested content makes it natural to separate beliefs into different, partially quarantined mental spaces.
 In fact, most of the figures scattered throughout the paper have adopted this convention.

 Bundling mental states in this way lets an agent reason about either itself or its interlocutor as having mental states that they do not yet have.
-Having goals for mental states facilitates selecting among and executing strategies to move an agent's current mental state toward a particular goal configuration, as suggested by Requirement 2.
+Having goals for mental states in this way facilitates selecting among and executing strategies to move an agent's current mental state toward a particular goal configuration, as suggested by Requirement 8.
 Bundling also provides a natural device for representing inconsistency.
-So long as a system can reference the names of the bundles within its object language, it can contextualize beliefs and define inconsistency at the level of bundles rather than within them.
-This approach supports the use of an expression having the form where agent is modeled as A1 and A2, and the relation "In" indicates that a proposition exists within a particular model.
-The consequent asserts that agent holds inconsistent beliefs about φ .
+So long as we can reference the names of the bundles within our object-language, we can contextualize beliefs and define inconsistency at the level of bundles rather than within them, generating an expression of the form:

-$In(\phi, A1) \land In(\neg \phi, A2) \land Agent(A1, agent) \land Agent(A2, agent) \rightarrow Inconsistent(agent, \phi, \neg \phi).$
+$\operatorname{In}(\phi, A1) \wedge \operatorname{In}(\neg \phi, A2) \wedge \operatorname{Agent}(A1, agent) \wedge \operatorname{Agent}(A2, agent) \rightarrow \operatorname{Inconsistent}(agent, \phi, \neg \phi).$